Zhaoyu-Qu/engineering-learning/technical-skills/C# 13 and .NET 9 Notes.md

 ### Content of a Project Directory
 - The `obj` directory contains one compiled object file for each source code file.
 These objects haven't been linked together into a final executable yet.
 - The `bin` folder contains the binary executable for the application for class library.
+  - `bin/Debug/net10.0` When you build your project in Debug mode (the default for development), the output goes to bin/Debug/net10.0/.
+When you build in Release mode, it goes to bin/Release/net10.0/.
+Both contain the final IL code, but the Debug build is intended for development and testing, while Release is for deployment.
+In .NET, the output directory (like bin/Debug/net10.0/) contains all the compiled assemblies (IL code), dependencies, and content files (like appsettings.json) at the same directory level—no subdirectories by default.
 - The `.csproj` file is an MSBuild project file for a C# project.
 It's written in XML and tells the .NET build system (MSBuild) how to build your project.
 - The `.cs` files are C# source code files.